-For Notes linked to a foreign Underlying, an investment in the Notes is subject to risks associated with non-U.S. securities markets.
+For securities linked to a foreign index, an investment in the securities is subject to risks associated with non-U.S. securities markets.

-The Underlying, or shares held by an ETF to which the Notes are linked, may have been issued by one or more non-U.S. companies.
-An investment in Notes linked to the value of non-U.S. equity securities involves particular risks.
-Non-U.S. securities markets may be more volatile than U.S. securities markets, and market developments may affect non-U.S. securities markets differently from the U.S. securities markets.
-Direct or indirect government intervention to stabilize these non-U.S. securities markets, as well as cross shareholdings among non-U.S. companies, may affect trading prices and volumes in those markets.
-Also, there is generally less publicly available information in the United States about non-U.S. companies than about those U.S. companies that are subject to the reporting requirements of the SEC, and non-U.S. companies are subject to accounting, disclosure, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.
+All or a substantial portion of the equity securities that are included in a foreign index have been issued by non-U.S. companies.
+Investments in securities linked to the value of such non-U.S. equity securities involve risks associated with the securities markets in those countries, including risks of volatility in those markets, governmental intervention in those markets and cross shareholdings in companies in certain countries.
+Also, there is generally less publicly available information about companies in some of these jurisdictions than about U.S. companies that are subject to the reporting requirements of the Securities and Exchange Commission (the "SEC"), and generally, non-U.S. companies are subject to accounting, auditing and financial reporting standards and requirements and securities trading rules different from those applicable to U.S. reporting companies.